 Now that’s a fairly nerdy frame of reference, but hey, I’m a nerd.
 I might as well just put that out there.
 And these are realistic end points for this century: a desolate wasteland populated by desperate people killing each other over basic resources; or a modern, peaceful sustainable world built on the values of knowledge and mutual respect (minus the cool starships).
 Both are science fiction, of course, but they draw from what’s within us…they show us possible futures based on the human condition.
 We are not idle passengers in life.
 Today’s individual has unprecedented means to communicate, organize, and consciously choose to influence humanity’s direction.
 So choose Star Trek, because the alternative is fleeing from gangs of feral children.

-It might sound strange, but I left a good job in digital media to pursue this project.
-This site, these talks…that’s my full time job at the moment.
+It might sound strange, but I left a good job in digital media to pursue this project..
 It’s been a pretty big leap of faith and no small number of people have given me the ol’ arched eyebrow when I tell them what I’m doing.
 I don’t blame them.
 It’s either the smartest thing or the dumbest thing I’ve ever done.
 I guess we’ll know soon enough.

 That said, I really do believe I’ve made the right choice.
 This is an incredibly exciting time to be alive…the scale of technological, economic and cultural change we’re going to witness this century is truly staggering.
 If you’ve internalized the information on this site then you can see that the end of humanity’s current business-as-usual isn’t only desirable, it’s inevitable.
 That’s pretty exciting!
 It’s not always easy to identify moments of great historical importance when you’re in the living them.
 To quote Paul Gilding: